walkonwayvs/pft-round-audit/README.md

 **It does not** re-run the LLM scoring pipeline or claim the individual scores are "correct."
-Reproducing the scoring model from frozen inputs is the network's own, heavier verification method.
-This tool verifies the *published rules were followed* and the *artifacts are mutually consistent* — the layer that is checkable directly from public data and currently has no independent check.
+Reproducing the scoring model from frozen inputs is the network's own, heavier verification method — implemented by the `validator-scoring-sidecar`.
+This tool verifies the *published rules were followed* and the *artifacts are mutually consistent*, directly from public data.

 Because every finding is derived only from the public files, **anyone can re-run this tool on the same round and get the same receipt.** That reproducibility is